storm-platform/storm-bundle/README.rst

 ..
-    This file is part of storm-docker.
+    This file is part of storm-bundle.
     Copyright (C) 2021 INPE.

-    storm-docker is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    storm-bundle is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

 =============================================
-SpatioTemporal Open Research Manager - Docker
+SpatioTemporal Open Research Manager - Bundle
 =============================================

 .. image:: https://img.shields.io/badge/license-MIT-green